João Figueiredo: Biography

 In 1974 he assumed the leadership of the National Intelligence Service of Brazil (15 March 1974 – 14 June 1978), a Brazil's internal security agency.
 Picked by President Ernesto Geisel as his successor, Figueiredo campaigned vigorously, even though he could not possibly be defeated; the president was elected by a legislature dominated by the pro-military National Renewal Alliance Party.
 As expected, he won easily against the nominal opposition candidate, General Monteiro.

 As president, he continued the gradual abertura (democratization) process instituted in 1974.
 An amnesty law, signed by Figueiredo on 28 August 1979, amnestied those convicted of "political or related" crimes between 1961 and 1978.
 In the early 1980s, the military regime could no longer effectively maintain the two-party system established in 1966.
 The Figueiredo administration dissolved the government-controlled National Renewal Alliance Party (ARENA) and allowed new parties to be formed.
 In 1981 the Congress enacted a law to restore direct elections of state governors.
 The general election of 1982 brought victory to ARENA's successor, the pro-government Democratic Social Party (43.22% of the vote), and to the opposition Brazilian Democratic Movement Party (42.96%).

-The governorship of three major states, São Paulo, Rio de Janeiro and Minas Gerais, was won by the opposition.
+The governorships of three major states—São Paulo, Rio de Janeiro, and Minas Gerais—were won by the opposition.
 However, political developments were overshadowed by economic problems.
-As inflation and unemployment soared, the foreign debt reached massive proportions making Brazil the world's biggest debtor owing about US$90 billion to international lenders.
-The austerity program imposed by the government brought no signs of recovery for the Brazilian economy until the end of Figueiredo's term.
-The president had a heart attack and injuries from horse riding and took two prolonged leaves for health treatment in 1981 and 1983, but civilian vice president Antônio Aureliano Chaves de Mendonça did not enjoy major political power.
-The opposition vigorously struggled to pass a constitutional amendment that would allow direct popular Presidential elections in November 1984, but the proposal failed to win passage in the Congress.
-The opposition candidate Tancredo Neves succeeded Figueiredo when Congress held an election for the new president.
-He did not return to politics, lived away from the public attention and died on 24 December 1999.
+As inflation and unemployment soared, foreign debt reached massive proportions, making Brazil the world's largest debtor, owing about US$90 billion to international lenders.
+The government's austerity program showed no signs of economic recovery by the end of Figueiredo's term.
+The president suffered a heart attack and sustained injuries from horse riding, requiring two extended medical leaves in 1981 and 1983.
+However, his civilian vice president, Antônio Aureliano Chaves de Mendonça, did not wield significant political power.
+The opposition vigorously campaigned for a constitutional amendment to allow direct popular presidential elections in November 1984, but the proposal failed to pass in Congress.
+Instead, opposition candidate Tancredo Neves succeeded Figueiredo after Congress held an indirect election for the new president.

+Post presidency and death

+After his presidency, Figueiredo did not return to politics and lived away from public attention.
+He would live his last years in his apartment in São Conrado, in the South Zone of Rio de Janeiro.
+At 9:35 BRST on 24 December 1999, at the age of 81, Figueredo died due to kidney and heart failure.
 After his death President Fernando Henrique Cardoso declared three days of mourning.
+He is buried in the Caju Cemetery in Rio de Janeiro.